jacksoncd/Accelerating-Linear-Solvers/README.md

 This will produce a `.so` file which should be symbolically linked to `\usr\local\lib` for use with IPOPT.
 IPOPT has an environment variable that must be set to find the created library file, this can be set as follows:

 `export LIBS=-lvitislibrary`

+### Use
+Set the linear solver IPOPT uses to custom.
+This can be done in an `ipopt.opt` file as follows:

+`linear_solver custom`

+IPOPT can then be run as usual and it will use the FPGA based solver.